code-gorilla-au/saltier/README.md

 ## tail(list)

-return the tail of an array
+returns the tail of an array in a brand new array

 **Kind**: global function